infinityworks/Policies/ISO-9001/Expenses Policy/readme.md

 - New starter lunches - £15/head for the new starter, advocate and account representative.

 Whilst we do not skimp on buying appropriate accessories and IT kit, we expect these things (in all but an emergency) to be purchased via the Admin team.
-This also goes for office equipment, software, licenses etc. Please do not purchase these independently, as it makes it incredibly difficult for us to manage renewals etc. We always do our best to get those purchased as quickly as possible on your behalf.
+This also goes for office equipment, software, licenses etc. Please do not purchase these independently, as it makes it incredibly difficult for us to manage renewals, etc. We always do our best to get those purchased as quickly as possible on your behalf.